Vaanmathi2004/inventory-management-system/README.md

 # Inventory Management System
 ## Overview
 This Inventory Management System is a Python application designed to manage products in an inventory.
-It allows users to add, update, and remove products, track low stock items, record sales, and generate reports on the current inventory and total revenue.
+It allows users to add, update, track low stock items, record sales, and generate reports on the current inventory and total revenue.

 ## Features
 - **Add Product**: Add new products to the inventory with a unique identifier, name, price, and quantity.
 - **Update Product**: Update details of existing products, including name, price, and quantity.
-- **Remove Product**: Remove products from the inventory.
 - **Track Inventory**: Identify products with low stock based on a user-defined threshold quantity.
 - **Record Sale**: Record the sale of products and update inventory quantities and total revenue.
 - **Generate Report**: Generate a report of the current inventory and total revenue from sales.